 It is still a significant challenge to accurately monitor the stomata conductivity (Gs) of a crop under practical conditions.
-There is much to gain by achieving insight into Gs, which may be the key to further improve light and CO2-use efficiency by allowing growers and automated climate systems to respond promptly when stomata close.
-As a result: lower costs, more efficient energy use and higher yields.
-A newly developed stomata monitor offers promising perspectives.
+There is much to gain by achieving insight into Gs, which may be the key to further improving light and CO2-use efficiency by allowing growers and automated climate systems to respond promptly when stomata close.
+As a result: lower costs, more efficient energy use, and higher yields.
+Newly developed stomata monitor offers promising perspectives.

-Early February 2019, LetsGrow.com and Plant Lighting started a research project called ‘Monitoring the stomata opening’.
-The goal of the research was to gain a real-time and accurate insight into the behaviour of the stomata.
+In Early February 2019, LetsGrow.com and Plant Lighting started a research project called ‘Monitoring the stomata opening’.
+The goal of the research was to gain a real-time and accurate insight into the behavior of the stomata.
 The focus was on the moderately (bell pepper) and the low (anthurium) evaporating crops.
-Many factors influence this behaviour: VPD; convective heat transfer between leaf and greenhouse air; irradiation; CO2, and moisture and EC-status in the substrate.
-The aim of the project was the development of a robust, reliable and affordable method to monitor the opening of the stomata under practical conditions continuously.
+Many factors influence this behavior: VPD; convective heat transfer between leaf and greenhouse air; irradiation; CO2, and moisture and EC-status in the substrate.
+The aim of the project was the development of a robust, reliable, and affordable method to monitor the opening of the stomata under practical conditions continuously.
 That goal has been achieved.

 They even made an unexpected discovery: in anthurium cultivation, the long wave heat radiation from the sun-heated shading screen can be a significant stress factor for the crop.
 Ir.
 Jan Voogt: “At the same time, this discovery offers opportunities for more efficient light use in shielded crops.”